``

 Cameron, E. E.

 Edith Emily Cameron.
-She died on 26 September 1940, aged 62, at her home at 10 Church Street, and is buried at St James.
+She died on 26 September 1940, aged 62, at her home at 10 Church Street, and was buried on 30 September at St James, Dover, Grave 17 EB.
+She may have been the owner of a small general shop - newsagent's.

 "A brighter morn than ours"

-He is buried at St James, DR 12, and officers and men of the Fire Service formed a guard of honour at the graveside.
+Mr Carberry is buried at St James, Dover, DR 12, and officers and men of the Fire Service formed a guard of honour at the graveside.
 His comrades also acted as bearers.
-His brothers, A and F Carberry, and his sisters, Mrs Golden and Mrs Goldsack, were amongst the mourners, as was his widow, who laid a floral tribute, "In loving remembrance of my dearest one, from his broken-hearted wife."
+His brothers, A and F Carberry, and his sisters, Mrs Golden and Mrs Goldsack, were amongst the mourners, as was his widow, who laid a floral tribute, "In loving remembrance of my dearest one, from his broken-hearted wife"

 Carberry, P. J.

 headstone by Joyce BanksPatrick Joseph Carberry.
 He died at the Casualty Hospital, Union Road on 3 October 1941, aged 83, after having been severely wounded at his home at 6 Dour Street the day before.
-He is buried at St James, KU 13.
+He is buried at St James, Dover.
+KU 13

 6 Dour Street was the property of the Wilson family, who sadly lost two sons (Claud and John) on active service.
-Mr Wilson, their father, also lost his life when his home at Sidcup was hit by a V2.
-We believe Mr Carberry may have married for the second time in 1928, and it was Mrs A E Carberry who was known as "Aunty Pop" to the family.
+Mr Wilson, their father, also lost his life when his home at Sidcup, Kent was hit by a V2

 The headstone at St James reads: